MOONLABIISERB/marl-ecs-course/Midsem/README.md

 ## 3. How to Run and Replicate the Code

 ### 3.1 Prerequisites

-To run the project, you need to have the following installed:
-- **Python 3.x**
-- **gymnasium**: A toolkit for developing and comparing reinforcement learning algorithms.
-- **numpy**: Library for numerical operations in Python.
-- **matplotlib**: For plotting the performance graphs.

 You can install the required dependencies by running: